Board of Directors

 2nd Vice Chair

 Alex’s passion is building teams and bringing out the best in people by providing them with life-changing career opportunities.
-Currently, he is working on his biggest career challenge to date as the Recruitment Lead for the West White Rose Project under SDP’s Concrete Gravity Structure scope.
-Within two and a half years on this project, Alex has hired on over 250+ employees, and with two and a half years left to go – there will be many more hires to be made to ensure the success of this mega project.
+More recently, he worked on his biggest career challenge to date as the Recruitment Lead for the West White Rose Project under SDP’s Concrete Gravity Structure scope.
+Within two and a half years on this project, Alex hired on over 250+ employees.
+Whatsmore, Alex has recruited and assisted many technical experts to move to NL, helping increase the talent pool and resources for all in this province.

 Leanne is a Principal with Grant Thornton LLP.
 She joined Grant Thornton upon graduating from Memorial University of Newfoundland with a Bachelor of Commerce in 1994, after which she obtained her Chartered Accounting designation in 1996.
 Leanne has over 25 years’ experience providing assurance, tax and advisory services to clients in a wide variety of industries.
 She works closely with her clients to help them grow their businesses and achieve their strategic goals.